link to ringley website

 Grants for energy efficiency upgrades

 The UK government is helping homeowners achieve the 100 percent carbon neutral objective through different measures like the Energy Company Obligation 'ECO' scheme.
 Households can seek grants to support home upgrades through the ECO4 scheme to enhance energy efficiency.
 The energy efficiency scheme works on the principle that the energy suppliers should install measures to minimize energy bills.
-Large energy distribution companies can fund eligible UK households to install energy efficiency measures under the Energy Company Obligation scheme.
+Large energy distribution companies can fund eligible UK households to install energy efficiency measeures under the energy Company Obligation scheme.

 What do utility companies have to do to help homeowners install energy efficiency measures?